Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control: Introduction

 \section{Introduction}

-(MGs) are localized small-scale power systems composed of interconnected loads and distributed energy resources (DERs) in low-voltage and medium-voltage distribution networks.
-It can be operated in both grid-connected and islanded modes [1,2].
+\IEEEPARstart{M}{ICROGRIDS} (MGs) are localized small-scale power systems composed of interconnected loads and distributed energy resources (DERs) in low-voltage and medium-voltage distribution networks.
+It can be operated in grid-connected and islanded modes \cite{Shahidehpour2010,SHAHIDEHPOUR201221, Ma2021,Zhang2021}.
 The high penetration of low-inertia DERs makes the dynamic response of MGs different from conventional networks dominated by synchronous machines.
-This low-inertia characteristic highlights the importance of dynamic modeling and stability studies of MGs [3,4].
-However, due to the high-order nature of MGs caused by the large number of DERs and dynamic loads, it is intractable to analyze the total dynamic stability of MGs [5-8].
-Furthermore, the two-time-scale behavior of MGs due to the variations of transient velocities of different state variables leads to a stiff differential equation problem [9,10].
-Solving this stiff problem requires extremely small time steps, which results in an unmanageable computational complexity [11].
+This low-inertia characteristic highlights the importance of dynamic modeling, stability analysis, and control studies of MGs in the electromagnetic transient (EMT) time scale \cite{Wang2014,Lu2015,Ma2023}.
+To precisely capture the comprehensive transient dynamics of MGs in a hierarchical control structure, detailed dynamic models of the lower control levels such as primary and zero-control levels, and the impact of external input from higher control levels such as secondary control, need to be taken into account.
+However, the high-order nature of these detailed dynamics of the underlying control structures makes it intractable to analyze the stability of MGs with such a complex dynamic model \cite{Li2017,Li2018a,LI2018279,Li2019}.
+In addition, another critical challenge brought by considering the underlying controllers is the two-time-scale behavior of MGs due to the different evolutionary velocities of different state variables, which leads to a stiff differential equation problem \cite{Wang2018}.
+In the dynamic simulation of MGs, numerically solving this stiff problem requires extremely small time steps, which results in an unmanageable computational complexity \cite{herath2018deterministic}.

+To solve the above problems, model order reduction techniques have been studied and applied to power system analyses.
+In \cite{Purba2019,Shuai2019}, an aggregate equivalent model was developed for the order reduction of MGs by assuming similar inverter dynamics.
+Kron reduction was adopted to simplify the network of MGs in \cite{Floriduz2019}.
+In \cite{Wangrui2021}, the authors used a balanced truncation method for DC MGs described by a linear model with inhomogeneous initial conditions.
+Although these methods can effectively simplify the MG model, the time-scale separation problem aroused by the consideration of underlying control levels for EMT analysis is still not solved.